andrewcbancroft/datadaylife-blog/_posts/2017-12-17-patterns-and-key-words-of-predictive-analytics-questions.md

 comments: true
 ---

 Not all questions are "predictive analytics questions".
-That is to say, not every question you receive as a data science practitioner is a good fit for predictive analytics to answer.
+That is to say, not every question you receive as a data science practitioner requires predictive analytics to answer.

 So how do you know if someone is asking a question that's a good fit for using predictive analytics to provide the answer?